Graph Condensation for Inductive Node Representation Learning: Experiments

 \textbf{Evaluation settings}.
 As noted in Section \ref{sec:gc}, the $n\times n$ adjacency matrix $\widetilde{\bm a}$ that records the connectivity among the $n$ inductive nodes is optional.
 Thus, the evaluation of MCond is conducted in two scenarios where inductive nodes come in isolation or a connected subgraph, and we term these settings as \textit{node batch} and \textit{graph batch}, respectively.
 In the graph batch setting, $\widetilde{\bm a}$ is the adjacency matrix of the inductive nodes.
 In the node batch setting, no interconnections between inductive nodes are recorded, hence we zero-out all elements within $\widetilde{\bm{a}}$ for inductive inference.
 We only have test node features and connections to training nodes.

 MCond supports both GNN training and inference on the synthetic graphs.
-To comprehensively evaluate our approach, we consider four evaluation settings based on the graph deployment: (1) $\text{O}\to \text{O}$ (train and infer on the original graph), (2) $\text{O}\to \text{S}$ (train on the original graph and infer on the synthetic graph), (3) $\text{S}\to \text{O}$ (train on the synthetic graph and infer on the original graph), and (4) $\text{S}\to \text{S}$ (train and infer on the synthetic graph).
-Accordingly, we denote three variants of MCond as follows: (1) $\rm{MCond_{OS}}$: train on the original graph and infer on the synthetic graph, (2) $\rm{MCond_{SO}}$: train on the synthetic graph and infer on the original graph, and (3) $\rm{MCond_{SS}}$: train and infer on the synthetic graph.
+To comprehensively evaluate our approach, we consider four evaluation settings based on the graph deployment: (1) $\text{O}\to \text{O}$ (train and infer on the original graph), (2) $\text{O}\to \text{S}$ (train on the original graph and infer on the synthetic graph), (3) $\text{S}\to \text{O}$ (train on the synthetic graph and infer on the original graph), and (4) $\text{S}\to \text{S}$ (train and infer on the synthetic graph). {In practice, $\text{S}\to \cdot$ is utilized for scenarios with constrained training conditions, such as limited GPU support, restricted memory, and limited training time. $\cdot\to \text{S}$ is useful for latency-sensitive scenarios where fast inference is required.} Accordingly, we denote three variants of MCond as follows: (1) $\rm{MCond_{OS}}$: train on the original graph and infer on the synthetic graph, (2) $\rm{MCond_{SO}}$: train on the synthetic graph and infer on the original graph, and (3) $\rm{MCond_{SS}}$: train and infer on the synthetic graph.

 We follow the conventional graph condensation \cite{jin2022graph} for the synthetic graph updating setting.
 Specifically, SGC~\cite{wu2019simplifying} is adopted for graph condensation and deployment, which utilizes the same graph convolution kernel as GCN \cite{DBLP:conf/iclr/KipfW17} but achieves faster training speed while maintaining comparable performance.
 To evaluate the generalization ability of the synthetic graph and mapping matrix, we evaluate them on various GNN architectures, including SGC~\cite{wu2019simplifying}, GCN~\cite{DBLP:conf/iclr/KipfW17}, GraphSAGE~\cite{hamilton2017inductive}, APPNP~\cite{klicpera2018predict}, and Cheby~\cite{defferrard2016convolutional}.